hariclerry/mediawiki/tests/playwright/Report.md

 So, this brings us to the current framework being evaluated against WebdriverIO, which is Playwright.
 The evaluations progress involved the following steps;

-- Configuring and Setting up of Wikimedia Core to run on CI, in this case on Github actions.
+- Configuring and setting up of Wikimedia Core to run on continuous integration, in this case on [Github Actions](https://docs.github.com/en/actions).
 - Implementation of all MediaWiki Core tests in Playwright.
 - Running MediaWiki Core tests in WebdriverIO.
 - Analysis of both WebdriverIO and Playwright tests in terms of speed and stability.

 ## WebdriverIO

-WebdriverIO is a test automation framework that allows you to run tests based on the Webdriver protocol and Appium automation technology.
+WebdriverIO is a test automation framework that allows you to run tests based on the WebDriver protocol and Appium automation technology.
 WebdriverIO is known to be;

-- Extendable: Adding helper functions, or more complicated sets and combinations of existing commands is simple and really useful
+- Extendable: Adding helper functions, or more complicated sets and combinations of existing commands is simple and really useful.
 - Compatible: WebdriverIO can be run on the WebDriver Protocol for true cross-browser testing as well as Chrome DevTools Protocol for Chromium-based automation using Puppeteer.
 - Feature Rich: The huge variety of community plugins allows you to easily integrate and extend your setup to fulfill your requirements.